 Since Gamora and Nebula deal with each other after those scenes, we feel those moments redundant as well, even though they basically set up something for the bigger picture.

-Basically everyone gets their emotional character development in the movie, filled with never dying exposition.
+Basically, everyone gets their emotional character development in the movie, filled with never dying exposition.

 Luckily, differently from other movies, exposition in Guardians of The Galaxy Vol. 2 feels organic, well written and well executed, so I ended up not minding that too much.
-But I cannot not consider exposition as a factor when I judge the movie, even though allows it to have a really emotional finale.
+But I can’t not consider exposition as a factor when I judge the movie, even though allows it to have a really emotional finale.

 We don’t travel as much, although the script in a way justifies that.